Lockdowns averted 3 million deaths in 11 European nations: study

 In a separate study, also published in Nature, researchers from UC Berkeley used a different method -- econometric modelling used to assess how policies affect economic growth -- to evaluate containment policies in China, South Korea, Italy, Iran, France and the United States.

-Researchers used data on daily infection rates and the timings of hundreds of localised interventions up until April 6.
+Researchers used data on daily infection rates and the timings of hundreds of localized interventions up until April 6.
 They then compared infection growth rates before and after those policies were implemented.

 By comparing this to a scenario in which no policies had been put in place, they estimated that the interventions may have prevented or delayed around 62 million confirmed cases of COVID-19 across the six countries.